rh-mobb/aro-workshop-content/aro-content/ops/4-1-deploy-azure-votes-app.md

 The first step to deploying the application is to deploy the Redis cache.
 This also shows creating a random string as part of the hostname because the Azure DNS namespace is global, and a name like `sampleredis` is likely to be taken.
 Also make sure the location spec matches.

-Make sure to set `spec.owner.name` to your provided Resource Group.

 ```bash
 REDIS_HOSTNAME=redis-$(head -c24 < /dev/random | base64 | LC_CTYPE=C tr -dc 'a-z0-9' | cut -c -8)
 cat <<EOF | oc apply -f -